International Women's Day

 We at the NCCR MSE want to break the bias, not only on a symbolic level by crossing our arms, but rather by taking action:

-We, thus, invite all of you to participate in the presentation of the results of our anonymous survey on lab management, group organization, recruitment and supervision within the NCCR.
-We analyzed the data and will present the most important findings during a zoom Lunch Meeting next Wednesday, March 16, from 12:00-13:00.
+We presented the results of our anonymous survey on lab management, group organization, recruitment and supervision within the NCCR, and presented the most important findings during a zoom Lunch Meeting on 16 March 2022.

-In this meeting we will show how the quantitative data of the survey correspond with our findings of Phase 1.
-We will further give more insights in how these findings internationally relate to results of other research projects, dealing with questions of gender equality in higher education.
+In this meeting we showed how the quantitative data of the survey relate to results of other international research projects, dealing with questions of gender equality in higher education.

 Andrea Zimmermann